Beer braising can easily become your favorite way to cook bratwurst with this easy recipe for brats in beer sauce.

 Weather permitting you can absolutely use your grill to make these beer brats.
 Heat it to 350 F and do everything as described above.

-Or, if you want to, instead of initially browning the brats in the skillet (Step 1 above), mark them on the grill for about 2 minutes per side and set them aside while you cook down the onions.
+Or instead of initially browning the brats in the skillet, mark them on the grill for about 2 minutes per side and set them aside while you cook down the onions.
 Then add them back to the skillet with the onions and beer to braise just as you would if following the stove top method.

 The classic way of course is to place a brat inside a soft, warmed hoagie or soft pretzel roll, top with a bunch of the onions, some mustard, a drizzle of the beer sauce and enjoy.